Communication app for creating symbol and text AAC.

 Larger systems may contain over 300 picture cards to represent words, food and drink, people or feelings.
 They may be categorised using colour codes or be arranged in a pocked-sized presentation folder to make them easy to use.

 It may also be possible for you to create a folder of your own using a photograph album.
-This could include pictures of everyday objects such as a clock face or cup of tea with corresponding words or phrases written underneath This can have the added advantage of being personalised to meet your own specific requirements and photos can be of known and familiar objects or people which will make it more meaningful to the user.
+This could include pictures of everyday objects such as a clock face or cup of tea with corresponding words or phrases written underneath.
+This can have the added advantage of being personalised to meet your own specific requirements and photos can be of known and familiar objects or people.
+This will make it more meaningful to the user.

 Your communication partner is positioned facing you on the other side of the board and will be able to see where your eyes are focused.
 This is because the board is either transparent or made with a square cut out in the centre.